Terms and Conditions for making payment transactions

 5. The Bank performs the Payment Transaction based on the Payment Order on the business day on which the Bank’s account has been credited with the amount of Payment Transaction at the latest.

-7. After correct initiation of the Payment Order, including authorization of the Payment Transaction by providing the BLIK Code or using another authorization tool of the Issuer, the provider of payment account of the Payer shall transfer the amount of Payment Transaction to the Bank, and then the Bank shall transfer it to the Merchant.
+7. After correct initiation of the Payment Order, including authorization of the Payment Transaction by using authorization tool of the Issuer, the provider of payment account of the Payer shall transfer the amount of Payment Transaction to the Bank, and then the Bank shall transfer it to the Merchant.

-8. The Bank informs, that according to the law, in particular Article 24 of the Payment Services Act, immediately after the receipt of the Payment Order a notification will be sent to the Payer’s e-mail address enabling the Payer to identify the Payment Transaction, including information about the recipient of the payment (Merchant).
-Providing of an e-mail address is mandatory for the execution of the Agreement.
+8. The Bank informs that according to the law, in particular according to Article 23 of the Payment Services Act, immediately after receipt of the Payment Order, information will be sent to the Payer’s e-mail address which will enable the Payer to identify the Payment Transaction along with information about the recipient of payment (Merchant).
+E-mail address is required for performance of the Agreement.

-9. The Bank informs, that according to the law, in particular Article 25 of the Payment Services Act, after making the Payment Transaction it is obliged to immediately deliver to the Merchant, as a payment recipient, information enabling the Marchant or Payer to identify the Payment Transaction, as well as any other information provided to the Merchant in connection with making of the Payment Transaction.
-In such circumstances provision of such information to the Merchant shall not constitute the violation of banking secrecy related to the execution of the Agreement.
+9. The Bank informs that according to the law, in particular according to Article 25 of the Payment Services Act, after performing the Payment Transaction the Bank shall be obliged to immediately deliver to the Merchant – as the recipient of payment – information which will enable the Merchant and Payer to identify the Payment Transaction, as well as any other information provided to the Merchant in connection with execution of the Payment Transaction.
+In such circumstances, disclosing of such information to the Merchant will not constitute an infringement of the banking secrecy related to the performance of the Agreement.

 §5 Reservations regarding Service provision